 Conflict in Tripoli

 In April 2019 conflict between the LNA and the opposing GNA escalated after Khalifa Haftar, commander of the LNA, announced an offensive on Tripoli where the GNA is based.
-Fighting in and around the capital Tripoli is affecting 1.5 million people. ?Clashes between the LNA, the GNA and their respective allied forces have caused the displacement of over 100,000 people and a number of civilian casualties.
-Disproportionate and indiscriminate use of explosive weapons have raised grave protection concerns.
+Fighting in and around the capital Tripoli is affecting 1.5 million people. ?Clashes between the LNA, the GNA and their respective allied forces have caused the displacement of more than 140,000 people and over 100 civilian deaths ?.
+Disproportionate and indiscriminate use of explosive weapons has raised grave protection concerns.
 Infrastructure, including water and power facilities, has been damaged.
 Severe movement restrictions have impacted civilian access to services, and humanitarian operations. ?

 Migrants and refugees in Tripoli have been particularly impacted by the conflict due to their vulnerable status.
 Detained migrants close to the frontline have been trapped, sometimes without access to basic supplies. ?LNA fighters have indiscriminately shot at detained migrants.?There are reports that armed groups running detention centres are recruiting migrants to support militias aligned with the GNA by moving and loading weapons, cleaning cars impacted by violence, and taking part in the fighting. ?On the night of 2 July, two airstrikes hit Tajoura detention centre in the outskirts of Tripoli, killing 53 people, including six children, and wounding 130 more.?

 Protection 490,000 people are exposed to physical harm and human rights violations.
 Migrants are particularly exposed to violence by Libyan security forces, militias, smuggling networks and criminal gangs.
 Several cities which had been previously cleared of UXOs (unexploded ordnances) have now been re-contaminated.
 The estimated 20 million units of ordnance in the country threaten civilians’ daily life. ?

 Health Libya is struggling with an overstretched and underdeveloped healthcare system.
 Healthcare facilities are unable to provide sufficient care to the 554,000 people in the whole of Libya in critical need of healthcare assistance because of the poor quality of services, low capacity of the workforce and shortages of essential drugs and supplies. ?